Hochfrequenz/time_slice_net/README.md

 ## Code Quality / Production Readiness

-The code has [at least a 95%](https://github.com/Hochfrequenz/time_slice_net/blob/main/.github/workflows/unittests_and_coverage.yml#L34) unit test coverage.
+- The code has [at least a 95%](https://github.com/Hochfrequenz/time_slice_net/blob/main/.github/workflows/unittests_and_coverage.yml#L34) unit test coverage. ✔️
-So if you trust the tests, you can probably also trust the code.
+- The bare TimeSlice.NET package has no extra dependencies. ✔️
+- The only dependency of the TimeSlice.NET Entity Framework Extensions package is EF Core itself. ✔️

 ## Examples